news/ Nachrichten/ noticias/ nouvelles

 Variations for Orchestra (2000)

-received its world premiere in 2002 by the
+received its world premiere in 2002 by the Sydney Symphony Orchestra conducted by

-Richard Gill in the Concert Hall of the Sydney
+Richard Gill in the Concert Hall of the Sydney Opera House.
+CD recordings of this performance

 are available through The Australian Music Centre